 Not necessarily.
 Additional encryption will never make it worse, but using a VPN is enough for everyday home use, and you might be happier without having to deal with Tor’s speed.

-Does Tor act as a VPN?
+Is Tor a VPN?

-No. As Tor is a browser, it only encrypts the traffic going through itself.
+No, Tor is not a VPN, but it functions in similar ways.
+As Tor is a browser, it only encrypts the traffic going through itself.
 Meanwhile, a VPN will encrypt your entire device.
 For example, Tor will encrypt the Spotify website but not the app, while a VPN will encrypt both.

 Is Tor more anonymous than a VPN?

 Kind of.
 Tor runs your data through several layers of encryption at once, while VPN providers usually only use one layer.
 Still, Tor only encrypts the traffic that goes through the browser itself.
-This means it is only more anonymous with browser queries while any apps on your device are left exposed.
+This means it is only more anonymous with browser queries, while any apps on your device are left exposed.

 Does the Tor browser hide your IP?